Tico Brown

-Quautico Moreno "Tico" Brown (born July 17, 1957) is an American former professional basketball player.
+Quautico Moreno Brown (born July 17, 1957) is an American former professional basketball player.
 He was born in Kokomo, Indiana.
 At 6'5" tall, and 180-pounds, he played at the shooting guard position.

 College career

-Brown began his college basketball career in 1975, at Emmanuel College in Franklin Springs, Georgia, before starring at the Georgia Institute of Technology, from 1976–79, averaging 16 points per game over three seasons.
+Brown began his college basketball career in 1975, at Emmanuel College in Franklin Springs, Georgia, before starring at the Georgia Institute of Technology, from 1976 to 1979, averaging 16 points per game over three seasons.

 Professional career

 Brown was selected by the Utah Jazz, in the second round (23rd pick overall) of the 1979 NBA draft, and spent eight seasons in the Continental Basketball Association (CBA), where he was a member of two championship teams.
+Brown was selected to the All-CBA First Team in 1984 and 1987 and was the CBA Playoff/Finals Most Valuable Player in 1983.
 He retired in 1988, as the league's all-time leading scorer (with 8,538 points), and was voted to the All-Time CBA Team.
 He also played overseas in Switzerland, Venezuela, and Belgium.

 A prolific scorer, Brown scored 53 points in a February 1987 game, while playing for the CBA's Savannah (Ga.)
 Spirits.
 He also logged a 52-point game 11 days earlier, and had a 51-point game in December 1986.
 In a double-overtime game on March 30, 1983, during the CBA Championship Series, Brown scored 60 points, to help the Detroit Spirits down the Montana Golden Nuggets, 136–128.
 His team went on to win the best-of-seven championship, 4 games to 3.